Foods to Avoid

 - Caffeine.
 Avoid chocolate (or cacao), coffee, tea or fizzy drinks.
 Young nervous systems don't handle it well - and they don't need it.

-Have a look at the Magic List of Baby Led Weaning Foods infographic for a handy reference you can stick on your fridge, or download a PDF version below:
+This Magic List of Baby Led Weaning Foods infographic is a handy reference you can stick on your fridge.
+Get your free download!